dmcgrouther/web-page-dl/readme.md

 4. Run the following command:
 npm start

-You should see an array of links printed out.
+You should see an array of links printed out for the website in the variable exampleSite.
+This can be changed as needed.

 I used this article: